amulheirn/fn-snapshot-merger/README.md

 A Python script to automatically export snapshots from multiple source networks and import them into a single target network.

+## Notes on Merging Snapshots
+Please see [this document](https://fwd.app/docs/application/getting_started/snapshots/#merge) for important details about snapshot merges.

 ## Prerequisites

 - Objects in the source networks must be unique.
 For example 'router1' cannot exist in both source networks.